The top 10 Polish bakeries in Toronto

 Two outlets in Mississauga are packed with an exceptional variety of European delicacies including traditional breads, buns and cakes like makowiec, a sweet poppy seed-swirled viennoiserie.

-While technically a Russian grocer, there are no shortage of Polish products in the bakery aisle.
+This Russian grocer in North York has no shortage of Polish products in the bakery aisle.
 Sure, the two countries have a storied past, but breaking bread - say, a hearty loaf of rye - is an easy way to find common ground.

 Join the conversation Load comments